OpenTelemetry Beta

 Customize the exporter

-When OpenTelemetry is instrumenting your application, it's necessary to export the data to our standalone agent so that it can then be sent to our API.
+When OpenTelemetry is instrumenting your application, it's necessary to export the data to our collector so that it can then be sent to our API.

-In the code examples shown earlier, an OpenTelemetry HTTP traces exporter is already configured to send data to this endpoint on the standalone agent: http://localhost:8099/enriched/v1/traces
+In the code examples shown earlier, an OpenTelemetry HTTP traces and metrics exporter are already configured to send data to this endpoint on the collector:

-Port 8099 is different than OpenTelemetry's default port, so it's required to specify to export data to our standalone agent.
-We recommend using the standalone agent's default 8099 port, but if this is not possible, the port can be changed with the opentelemetry_port config option.
-Ensure that you also update the ports definition in the Install the AppSignal agent step for the Docker command if you've chosen to install the standalone agent using the Docker image.
+Port 8099 is different than OpenTelemetry's default port, so it's required to specify to export data to our collector.
+We recommend using the collector's default 8099 port, but if this is not possible, the port can be changed with the http_port config option.
+Ensure that you also update the ports definition in the Install the AppSignal collector step for the Docker command if you've chosen to install the collector using the Docker image.

-Most OpenTelemetry exporter packages automatically append the /v1/traces part if you specify /enriched as the path, but for some languages (like Python and Node.js) it may be needed to specify the entire path: http://localhost:8099/enriched/v1/traces
+Most OpenTelemetry exporter packages automatically set the export path to /v1/traces for traces and /v1/metrics for metrics, but for some languages (like Python and Node.js) it may be needed to specify the entire path.

-If your app is using the standalone agent's Docker container, change localhost to the container's (host) name to send the data to the correct host on the internal network, like http://appsignal-agent:8099/enriched/v1/traces
+If your app is using the collector's Docker container, change localhost to the container's (host) name to send the data to the correct host on the internal network, like:

 Test the app!